Maldives poll frontrunner says president should resign

 Nasheed’s main election rival is Abdulla Yameen, a half-brother of Maumoon Abdul Gayoom, who ruled for 30 years and was considered a dictator by opponents and rights groups.
 Holiday resort tycoon Gasim Ibrahim, who was finance minister under Gayoom, was also running.

-But that election was canceled by the Supreme Court which cited fraud.
+But that election was cancelled by the Supreme Court which cited fraud.
 International observers had said the election was free and fair.
-The court later ordered a fresh election by October 20 and a run-off by Nov 3, if required.
+The court later ordered a fresh election by Oct.
+20 and a run-off by Nov 3, if required.

 Police said on Saturday they could not support an election held “in contravention of the Supreme Court verdict and guidelines”.
 Police Chief Superintendent Abdulla Nawaz said he had acted due to concern about “any unrest that may occur in the country as a result of letting the election proceed”.